|

 • Viewing/hearing videos and podcasts as learning resources;

-• Submitting weekly assignments in a Google form Tuesdays by 4 p.m.
+• Completely answering all questions in weekly assignments in a Google learning log Tuesdays by 4 p.m.

-Each weekly class begins at 4 pm promptly, ILC N 111.
+Each weekly class begins promptly at 4 pm, ILC N 111.

-Email course instructors with questions and topics you want to discuss.
+Email course instructors any questions or topics you would like to discuss.

 Robert Maloy